Chocolate Spread

 A green packet of cheese and onion crisps tipped flat into buttered white sliced bread and pressed once with the palm; the seasoning powder, invented by Tayto in Dublin in 1954, does the flavour work.

-Brie laid on a hot rasher, caught in the small window where the wedge slumps coatingly before its butterfat splits.
-The British gastropub reversal.
+Brie laid on a hot rasher and caught in the narrow window where the wedge slumps to a coating before its butterfat splits.
+The British gastropub cheese-first reading.

-Five Irish breakfast proteins on a Vienna roll from a Topaz forecourt deli at seven AM.
-The Celtic Tiger building-site morning, sized to a one-handed van commute.
+Five Irish breakfast proteins on a crusted Vienna roll from a Topaz forecourt deli at seven AM, sized for a one-handed van commute.
+The Celtic Tiger building-site morning.

 Boiled potato, cucumber, tomato, onion and beetroot pressed in green-chutney-painted pao over a charcoal chimta; a Mumbai street sandwich of the 1960s textile-mill years.